system76/docs/content/wireless.md

 tableOfContents: true
 ---

-If your computer can’t connect to wireless networks or the connection is unstable, use this guide to diagnose and resolve the issue.
+If your computer can’t connect to wireless networks or the connection is unstable, this guide can help you diagnose and fix the issue.
-Start with the quick checks, then follow the targeted diagnostic and recovery steps.

 ---

 ## Initial Troubleshooting

-1.Reboot the router/modem and the computer.
+1. Reboot the router/modem and the computer.

-2.Toggle Airplane Mode by pressing **Fn + F11 →.**
+2. Toggle Airplane Mode from the system menu in the top-right corner of the screen, or using your keyboard shortcut which varies by System76 model.
+Most commonly **Fn + F11**

-3.If your Wi-Fi issues started after an update, try removing the backported Wi-Fi driver using the command line.
-Open the Terminal by pressing Super+t and type the following and press Enter:
+3. If your Wi-Fi issues began after an update and you are using an Intel wireless card with the `backport-iwlwifi-dkms` package installed manually, removing it may resolve the issue.
+Open the Terminal by pressing Super+T, type the following command, and press Enter:

 ```bash
   sudo apt remove backport-iwlwifi-dkms
 ```
 Then restart your computer.

-4.Temporarily use a phone hotspot to confirm whether the network or your computer is the issue.
+4. Temporarily use a phone hotspot to confirm whether the network or your computer is the issue.

-5.[Boot from a Live USB](https://support.system76.com/articles/live-disk) of your distribution to determine whether the issue exists outside your installed system.
+5. [Boot from a Live USB](https://support.system76.com/articles/live-disk) of your distribution to determine whether the issue exists outside your installed system.

 ## Router and Access Point Recommendations